grycap/im/doc/source/radl.rst

    Set the source of the disk image by its name in the VMRC server.

 ``disk.<diskId>.device = <string>``
-   Set the device name, if it is disk with no source set.
+   Set the device name, in case of disk with no source set.
    It specifies the device where the disk will be located in the system (hdb, hdc, etc.).
 Depending on the Cloud provider the meaning of this field may change.
 In Docker connector the device